Using Your Library This Week

 - Services such as Homeword Bound, interlibrary loans (ILLs), and obituary research are now available.

-- Meeting rooms and children’s play areas (early learning spaces) are not currently available; children may still access computers.
+- Children’s play areas (early learning spaces) are not currently available; children may still access computers.

 Physical books and DVDs can be returned 24/7 via exterior book drops at all libraries.
 Deschutes Public Library does not impose late fines for overdue materials.
 If you returned an item and do not see its return reflected on your account after four (4) business days, please contact us at (541) 617-7050 for a shelf check.
 Items not returned by 21 days after their due date will be considered lost, and customers are responsible for replacement costs.